Hybrid Quantum-Classical Search Algorithms: Introduction

 The Search is one of the most fundamental and most studied problems in the quantum computing, with the famous Grover's algorithm achieving quadratic speedup over purely classical computation~\cite{grover:search}.
 However, it is still not fully understood under what conditions this quadratic speedup can be preserved.\footnote{For example, we know that it is not preserved under parallelization~\cite{zalka:Grover} and under certain noise models~\cite{regev:faultySearch}.} In this work, we investigate if one can save on the amount of quantum computation necessary for Search by employing classical computation.
 We show that the answer to this question is essentially ``no'': asymptotically, no amount of classical computation can reduce the number of quantum operations needed, unless this classical computation on its own can solve the Search problem.

 More precisely, we consider search over a domain of size $n$, where our goal is to find a marked element $i$.
 Whether an element is marked or not is given by a black-box function $x$, which is the input of the problem.
 We consider algorithms that are given both an access to a quantum oracle for $x$ that can evaluate $x$ in a superposition as well as a classical access to $x$, which delegates the computation of $x$ to a classical oracle.
 While it is well known that any query algorithm for Search has to evaluate $x$ at least $\Omega(n^{1/2})$ times, one may ask: Can most of those evaluations be classical?
 For example, could it be possible to construct a hybrid quantum-classical search algorithm that uses $n^{1/3}$ quantum queries and $n^{1/2}$ classical queries to $x$?
-We answer this question in negative.
+We answer this question in negative: any hybrid quantum-classical algorithm for Search needs to perform at least $\Omega(n^{1/2})$ quantum queries or at least $\Omega(n)$ classical queries.